suzie13/Sushma_S_Chandra/projects/Whisker Robot/index.md

         remaining.
 Since x,y coordinate approximate ranges for contact and non-contact is decided manually, it isn't perfectly accurate. <br>
         Suspicious data is the data sample for those ranges when the object is close to the whisker but not in contact, or just touching <br>
         the whisker but has not moved the whisker causing any change in the membrane that isn't negligible.After geting rid of this <br>
-        untrustworthy data, a significant improvement in results was observed in the x-coordinate and y-coordinate prediction results in the regression model. <br>
+        untrustworthy data, a significant improvement in results was observed in the x-coordinate and y-coordinate prediction results in <br>
+        the regression model. <br>
         "
     -